-- Now, pip should of installed the package, and you will find the mycli.exe file in the Python Scripts folder, for reference.
+- Now, pip should have installed the package, and you will find the mycli.exe file in the Python Scripts folder, for reference.

 Using MyCli on Windows

-Now hopefully you’ve got MyCli installed on your computer and are prepared for utilising it’s power.
-First of, we will need to connect to a MySQL or MariaDB database.
+Now hopefully you’ve got MyCli installed on your computer and are prepared for utilizing its power.
+First-of, we will need to connect to a MySQL or MariaDB database.
 See the next section on how to do so.